True love's kiss

-In fairy tales, a true love's kiss is a motif and commonly used trope whereby a kiss from a "true love" possesses magical powers and holds significant importance.
+In fairy tales, a true love's kiss is a motif and commonly used trope where by a kiss from a "true love" possesses magical powers and holds significant importance.

 History

-The phrase "true love's kiss" in storytelling is recorded as early as the 16th century.
-In William Shakespeare's Richard III, the title character uses the phrase "Bear her my true love's kiss" in act 4, scene 4.
+The phrase "true love's kiss" in storytelling is recorded as early as the 16th century: in William Shakespeare's Richard III, act 4, scene 4, the title character uses the phrase "Bear her my true love's kiss".

-In 1697, Mother Goose Tales, written by Charles Perrault, included the concept of a magical true love's kiss from the prince to awaken the princess from her 100-year slumber.
-The Brothers Grimm used the same motif in their adaptation of "Briar Rose."
+In 1812, Children's and Household Tales, written by the Brothers Grimm, included the concept of a magical true love's kiss from the prince to awaken the princess from her 100-year slumber in their adaptation of "Sleeping Beauty", "Dornröschen" ("Little Briar Rose").
+The fairy tale was already present in Mother Goose Tales, written by Charles Perrault in 1697, but in his version the princess woke up on her own when the prince knelt before her.